·Security

 Hashing happens in your browser

-Standard mode never sends your file.
-The page reads the file locally with the File API, computes SHA-256 (and the format-specific canonical fingerprints) via the browser’s built-in crypto.subtle, and posts only the resulting short hex strings.
+On the file-proof path — standard and sealed alike — your file never leaves the page.
+The browser reads it locally with the File API, computes SHA-256 (and the format-specific canonical fingerprints) via the built-in crypto.subtle, and posts only the resulting short hex strings.
+Two narrow, disclosed exceptions where content does reach the server — incoming webhook bodies and plaintext provenance manifests — are noted under reporting and in the DPA.

-Your .mbnt bundle is a small zip with a manifest and a canonical JSON document — no original-file bytes.
-This is a property of the format, not a server policy: there is no code path that writes file bytes into a bundle.
+Your file-proof .mbnt bundle is a small zip with a manifest and a canonical JSON document — never the original file’s bytes.
+This is a property of the format, not a server policy: no code path writes file bytes into a bundle.
+(A plaintext provenance manifest is a different, structured artifact that does travel inside its bundle — see the DPA; sealed provenance keeps it client-side.)

 Third-party code is vendored and pinned